Efficient and Convergent Sequential Pseudo-Likelihood Estimation of Dynamic Discrete Games: Conclusion

 \section{Conclusion}

 We proposed an iterative $k$-step Efficient Pseudo-Likelihood ($k$-EPL) estimation sequence that extends the attractive econometric and computational properties of the single-agent $k$-NPL sequence to games.
 The nice econometric properties arise because $k$-EPL uses Newton-like steps on the fixed point constraint at each iteration.
 As a result, $k$-EPL is stable for all regular Markov perfect equilibria, each EPL iteration has the same limiting distribution as the MLE, and further iterations achieve higher-order equivalence and quickly converge to the finite-sample MLE almost surely.
 Computational advantages follow from defining the equilibrium conditions with choice-specific value functions, with standard modeling assumptions reducing each EPL iteration to two steps: (i) solving linear systems to generate pseudo-regressors, followed by (ii) solving a globally concave static logit/probit maximum likelihood problem using the pseudo-regressors.

-Our Monte Carlo simulations show that $k$-EPL performs favorably in finite samples, is robust to data-generating processes where standard $k$-NPL encounters serious problems, and scales better than other iterative alternatives to $k$-NPL.
+In a real-world application, we use $k$-EPL to investigate the effect of competition on entry and exit of U.S. wholesale club stores.
+Our estimated model indicates that competition among wholesale club stores has a relatively mild effect on their entry and exit.Our Monte Carlo simulations show that $k$-EPL performs favorably in finite samples, is robust to data-generating processes where standard $k$-NPL encounters serious problems, and scales better than other iterative alternatives to $k$-NPL.

-One limitation of our analysis is that we did not consider time-invariant unobserved heterogeneity in estimating dynamic discrete games.
-Given the similarities between the procedures, it is likely that one could modify the $k$-EPL algorithm to include such heterogeneity using techniques similar to Aguirregabiria and Mira (\citeyear{AgMir2007}, Section 3.5) or \citet{ArcidMiller2011}.
-We leave such an extension to future work.
+One limitation of our analysis is that we did not consider time-invariant unobserved heterogeneity in estimating dynamic discrete games. $k$-EPL can easily accommodate a proxy variable approach (e.g., \citet{CollardWexler2013}), where an observed time-invariant variable is used to proxy for the the time-invariant unobserved heterogeneity.
+Without a proxy variable, it may also be possible to modify the $k$-EPL algorithm to incorporate time-invariant unobserved heterogeneity while preserving computational convenience and econometric efficiency.
+However, we leave such a substantial and challenging extension as an avenue for future research.